JonathanTurnock/dcs-mission-maker/README.md

 For more information on the available options and methods, please see the documentation provided with the class.

 ## Contributing

 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.

 ### Expanding Schemas

 To make a new Zod Schema first create the construct in the ME, (Place units, add waypoints etc)

-Unzip the Mission File and copy the code block to DCS Fiddle.
+Unzip the Mission File and copy the lua table to DCS Fiddle.

 > https://dcsfiddle.pages.dev/

-Immediately return the code inline and then use the following website to convert the JSON to a zod schema.
+Immediately return the table inline which will convert it to JSON for you, then use the following website to convert the JSON to a zod schema.

 > https://transform.tools/json-to-zod